-JART Comments (December, 2022) Reference Source of Comment Applicant Response (January 2023) JART Response eport/Date: Geology and Water Resources Assessment Report December 2021 Author: GHD 3.
+JART Comments (December, 2022) Reference Source of Comment Applicant Response (January 2023) Rep ort/Date: Geology and Water Resources Assessment Report December 2021 Author: (GHD recharge wells to minimize local effects of bla induced fracturing beyond the quarry face Consider other possible means of supplying water to affected features (e.g., alternate recl system alignment, recharge ponds, diffuse discharge to other wetlands, or other means) Localized grouting of high permeability bedu feature Hydraulic buttress implementation Temporary or longer term cessation of bedu extraction below the water table in an affecte area 23.
 The discussion of the groundwater flow system is lacking a discussion of the impact the existing quarry has had on the local and regional groundwater system.
 The discussion of groundwater flow through the Amabel is as follows; 'Groundwater flow in the Amabel Aquifer occurs primarily through the fractures and minor dissolution features in the bedrock.
 The Amabel is sufficiently well connected and generally lacks major bedding controls on groundwater flow such as may occur in the presence of marked changes in lithology.'
-(Page 27, 2 rd paragraph) A discussion is lacking of the impact of the predominant vertical fracture set, as described on page 7, 5 th paragraph in section 2.3.2, on the groundwater flow pattern.
-Page 27, Section 6.1 Site Hydrogeology - Overview, 2 nd paragraph (Issues list item no 1.8) Norbert M. Woerns Increasing capacity of recharge system (e.g., adding control huts, feeder lines, twinning of trunk watermain, pumping station upgrade) Modify blasting activities in close proximity to recharge wells to minimize local effects of blast-induced fracturing beyond the quarry face Consider other possible means of supplying water to affected features (e.g., alternate recharge system alignment, recharge ponds, diffuse discharge to other wetlands, or other means) Localized grouting of high permeability bedrock feature Hydraulic buttress implementation Temporary or longer term cessation of bedrock extraction below the water table in an affected area The influence of the existing quarry is limited as a result of the extensive mitigation measures employed, including the 8.5 km recharge well loop around the North Quarry and Extension areas.
-Potential influences to the south of the site are limited by the presence of the Main Quarry on the MQEE lands have been extensively documented and assessed to the extent possible with all available data.
-As discussed in Section 6.2 of the GWRA, the Amabel Aquifer behaves as a single hydrostratigraphic unit.
-In addition, GHD has successfully implemented groundwater flow modelling for the design of WMS components for more than 20 years.
-The model is based on effective porous media and, to date, assessment of local scale fracture flow (either horizontal or vertical) has not been necessary for determining groundwater flow patterns.
-Evaluations using effective porous media have been implemented successfully at the site and it is GHD's opinion further description, delineation, or discussion of the vertical fracture set would be of limited value to the project.
-As stated in response to Comment #6 above, the vertical fracture orientation is not indicated to be a key factor in the overall horizontal direction of groundwater movement.
-Furthermore, variability would be expected given the size of the site and
+(Page 27, 2 nd paragraph) A discussion is lacking of the impact of the predominant vertical fracture set, as described on page 7, 5 th paragraph in section 2.3.2, on the groundwater flow pattern.
+Page 27, Section 6.1 Site Hydrogeolog y - Overview, 2 nd paragraph (Issues list item no 1.8) Norbert M. Woerns The influence of the existing quarry is limited result of the extensive mitigation measures employed, including the 8.5 km recharge wel around the North Quarry and Extension area Potential influences to the south of the site an limited by the presence of the Main Quarry at termination of the aquifer at the escarpment.
+Influences north of the Main Quarry on the M lands have been extensively documented an assessed to the extent possible with all availa data.
+As discussed in Section 6.2 of the GWRA, th Amabel Aquifer behaves as a single hydrostratigraphic unit.
+In addition, GHD has successfully implemented groundwater flow modelling for the design of WMS components more than 20 years.
+The model is based on effective porous media and, to date, assesson of local scale fracture flow (either horizontal covertical) has not been necessary for determing groundwater flow patterns.
+Evaluations using effective porous media has been implemented successfully at the site an GHD's opinion further description, delineatior discussion of the vertical fracture set would be limited value to the project.
+As stated in resport to Comment #6 above, the vertical fracture orientation is not indicated to be a key factor the overall horizontal direction of groundwate movement.
+Furthermore, variability would be expected given the size of the site and observations in one area may not be directly transferrable to other areas.
+The discussion provided is intended to be regional context or and not for the assessment of local flow patterns